 Guide To LLM Dissertation Writing

-starting that dissertation.
+Once you realise that you are already nearing the halfway point of your hectic LLM year you will be focusing on starting that dissertation.
 It's an important part of your LLM program and will contribute massively to your overall success.
-Here we talk you through the importnat stages of writing your LLM dissertation.
+Here we talk you through the important stages of writing your LLM dissertation.

 Choosing the topic